Shikaga/story/index.md

 "Prince Alex?"
 Mary asked increulously.
 "Wow, you must have come far if you don't know who Prince Alex Tyne is."

 Mary's unspoken question hung in the air, but when Emlyn didn't answer it Mary continued.
 "Prince Alex Tyne is eldest son of the richest family in Kris.
-After the Royal Monsent line itself, of course."
+After the Royal Anders line itself, of course."

-Mary went on to describe Alex Tyne's wedding to Catherine Monsent.
+Mary went on to describe Alex Tyne's wedding to Catherine Anders.
 The description that Mary gave was much different to the power grab that the Tyne family had made by marrying their inheriting son to the inheriting daughter of Kris.

 As Orin had said, she would be best to play it ignorant of current affairs, until she had a better understanding of the mood of those around her.